Benefits of Using Folic Acid for Hair Growth

 Why is Folic Acid Important to the Health of Our Hair?

-If you eat enough folic acid hair growth will follow.
-This means if you notice you are experiencing hair loss, it could be because of folic acid deficiency.
-This B vitamin is not only beneficial to our hair, but to our overall health, by producing DNA and treating anemia as well as preventing certain types of cancer and stroke.
-It also helps in controlling premature graying of hair, as the folic acid helps to keep red blood cell count at a normal level, keeping the hair healthy.
+A diet with sufficient folic acid can help healthier hair growth.
+If you notice you are experiencing hair loss, it could be because of folic acid deficiency.
+This B vitamin is not only beneficial to our hair, but to our overall health, by producing DNA, treating anemia as well as preventing certain types of cancer and strokes.
+It can also help control premature graying of hair, as the folic acid helps to keep red blood cell count at a normal level, keeping the hair healthy.